 The Tour B RX is made with 338 dimples with a new dual dimple in each dimple design.
 It’s also a 3 piece ball with Urethane Cover.
 The unique core composition gives this ball an increase in speed and because the dimple design improves aerodynamics.

-Choose the Wilson Staff FG Tour ball that received a gold award from the Golf Digest’s Hot list.
+Choose the Wilson Staff Triad ball that been listed on Golf Digest’s Hot list.
 Wow, that speaks for itself.
-This is by far the one of the softest ball out there.
-Even with the putter the softball comes in handy.
+This is by far one of the balls out there with the highest MOI.

 Maxfli Tour Conclusion